Allen Barra

 Allen Barra is an American journalist and author, principally of sports books.
 He has also written extensively about Wyatt Earp; Richard E. Nicholls (literary editor of The American Scholar), in a review of Barra's book on Earp in The New York Times, described it as a "well-researched, provocative study of the man and his legend".

 Barra is a contributing editor of American Heritage magazine, and regularly writes about sports for The Wall Street Journal and The Atlantic.
 He has also written for The New York Times and The New York Observer, and was formerly a columnist for Salon.
-He formerly blogged on sports for the Village Voice website.
+He has contributed to both the print and online versions of The Village Voice, where he formerly blogged on sports.
 He frequently contributes to Major League Baseball Radio and The Daily Beast.

 Personal

-Barra, grew up in Birmingham, Alabama, currently lives in South Orange, New Jersey.
+Barra, grew up in Birmingham, Alabama, attended the University of Alabama at Birmingham, and currently lives in South Orange, New Jersey.

 Publications

 Barra's book on Wyatt Earp has played a significant role in unwrapping the many fabricated biographies obscuring the real Earp.